majdiJ/FitSmart/README.md

     - And more!

 # Requirements to Run the Application
-- Java Development Kit (JDK) 8 or higher
+- java 23.0.2 2025-01-21
-- Java Swing for GUI components (Usually included with JDK)
+- Java Swing (for GUI, included in Java SE)
+- Java AWT (for GUI, included in Java SE)
+- Java IO (for file handling, included in Java SE)

 # How to Run the Application